Lythss/Global-Air-Connectivity-Data-Pipeline/README.md

 - Outputs enriched data to `Joined-Flights.csv`.

 ### **4. Database Integration**
-- Loads the final enriched data into a database table called `flights_enriched`.
+- Loads the final enriched data into a database table called `fl_table`.
 - Handles database errors gracefully with logging and error handling.

 ---